2022 Package Theft Annual Report

 |Mississippi, Nebraska, New Hampshire, South Dakota, Wyoming||$75||New Jersey||$35|

 Much like real buccaneers sailing the high seas, porch pirates are liable to strike anywhere.
 We found that package theft rates varied widely between states, independent of other demographic factors.

 A deeper statistical analysis confirmed that this scourge may affect any area regardless of economics, environment, or setting:

-- Mississippi pairs the nation’s lowest cost of living with a high rate of package theft victims (24 percent), while New Yorkers pay dearly to live in their state and also get pinched on the porch (fourth highest victim rate at 27 percent);
+- Mississippi paired the nation’s lowest cost of living with a high rate of package theft victims (24 percent), while New Yorkers paid dearly to live in their state and also got pinched on the porch (fourth-highest victim rate at 27 percent).

 - Thieves struck across every climate, from 25 percent of Hawaiians in paradise to 21 percent of chilly Vermonters.